-Bennington was a key victory in the American Revolutionary War and it does not receive the recognition that it deserves.
-One could argue that without Bennington that there would not have been a victory at Saratoga since the Battle of Bennington reduced Burgoyne’s men by close to 1,000, hurt his standing with the Indians and deprived him of necessary supplies.
-These were all things that led to Burgoyne’s surrender at Saratoga.
-The victory at Bennington rallied American’s to the cause for Independence.
+Bennington was a key victory in the American Revolutionary War, and it does not receive the recognition that it deserves.
+One could argue that without Bennington, there would not have been a victory at Saratoga since the Battle of Bennington reduced Burgoyne's men by close to 1,000, hurt his standing with the Indians, and deprived him of necessary supplies.
+These were all things that led to Burgoyne's surrender at Saratoga.
+The victory at Bennington rallied Americans to the cause for Independence.
 While numbers for Burgoyne began to drop, The army under Horatio Gates began to swell.

 On the afternoon of August 16, the weather cleared, and Stark ordered his men to be ready to attack.
-Stark is reputed to have rallied his troops by saying, “There are your enemies, the Red Coats and the Tories.
-They are ours, or this night Molly Stark sleeps a widow.”
+Stark is reputed to have rallied his troops by saying, "There are your enemies, the Red Coats and the Tories.
+They are ours, or this night, Molly Stark sleeps a widow."
 Upon hearing that the militia had faded away into the forest, Baum assumed that the Americans were retreating or redeploying.
-However, Stark had decided to capitalize on weaknesses in the Hessian’s widely distributed position, and had sent sizable flanking parties to either side of his lines.
-These movements were assisted by a ruse employed by Stark’s men that enabled them to safely get closer without alarming the opposing forces.
-The Hessians, most of whom spoke no English, had been told that soldiers with bits of white paper in their hat were Loyalists, and should not be fired on; Stark’s men had also heard this and many of them had suitably adorned their hats.
+However, Stark had decided to capitalize on weaknesses in the Hessian's widely distributed position and had sent sizable flanking parties to either side of his lines.
+These movements were assisted by a ruse employed by Stark's men that enabled them to safely get closer without alarming the opposing forces.
+The Hessians, most of whom spoke no English, had been told that soldiers with bits of white paper in their hats were Loyalists and should not be fired on; Stark's men had also heard this, and many of them had suitably adorned their hats.

-After the battle ended, while Stark’s militiamen were busy disarming the prisoners and looting their supplies, Breymann arrived with his reinforcements.
+After the battle ended, while Stark's militiamen were busy disarming the prisoners and looting their supplies, Breymann arrived with his reinforcements.
 Seeing the Americans in disarray, they immediately pressed their attack.
-After hastily regrouping, Stark’s forces tried to hold their ground against the new Hessian onslaught, but began to fall back.
-Before their lines collapsed, Warner’s men arrived on the scene to reinforce Stark’s troops.
-Pitched battle continued until dark, when both sides disengaged.
+After hastily regrouping, Stark's forces tried to hold their ground against the new Hessian onslaught but began to fall back.
+Before their lines collapsed, Warner's men arrived on the scene to reinforce Stark's troops.
+The pitched battle continued until dark when both sides disengaged.
 Breymann began a hasty retreat; he had lost one-quarter of his force and all of his artillery pieces.

 Battle of Bennington Facts: Aftermath

-The fallout of the Battle of Bennington for Burgoyne were significant.
+The fallout of the Battle of Bennington for Burgoyne was significant.
 He lost about 1,000 men and all of his Indian support.
-With the loss of the Indians Burgoyne lost his eyes and his reconnaissance suffered because of it.
-He was also unable to sufficiently supply his armies needs since he now had to depend on his own supply lines which were extremely long and cumbersome.
+With the loss of the Indians, Burgoyne lost his eyes, and his reconnaissance suffered because of it.
+He was also unable to sufficiently supply his armies needs since he now had to depend on his own supply lines, which were extremely long and cumbersome.
 This loss of supplies was the main reason he had to surrender at Saratoga a few months later.